Brussels gnawa added as intangible heritage

 Gnawa music is a group affair.
 The corona crisis has therefore had a very big impact on the safeguarding of this heritage: since March 2020, virtually all weekly rehearsals and concerts have been cancelled.
 To compensate somewhat for this, last summer extra workshops with Karkaba were organised at partner organisations in Molenbeek and Brussels City as a part of VGC-StaycationBXL.

 Despite a rather complicated year 2020, the gnawa of MetX have plenty new projects this year.
-They have just released a tutorial video for their song Thissizit, on March 21 they will participate in Musikaa, a project of Klarafestival in collaboration with the municipality of Molenbeek, and they will also release three brand new songs this spring.
+They have just released a tutorial video for their song Thissizit, on March 21 they will participate in Musikaa, a project of Klarafestival in collaboration with the municipality of Molenbeek, and they will also release 3 new tracks this spring.